-- This program is open to new/recent alumni only.
-Alumni eligible for this program must have graduated from Tisch within the past three years.
+- This program is open to recent alumni only.
+Alumni eligible for this program must have been awarded a bachelors, masters, or PhD from Tisch within the past three years.

 - Applicants should be new to L.A. or have been in L.A. less than one year.
-Applicants do not have to be residing in L.A. at the time of application but they must be living there by the start of the program in September to be eligible to participate.
+Applicants do not have to be residing in L.A. at the time of application but they must be living there by September 1 to be eligible to participate.

-- This annual program runs for eight months (September-May).
+- This program runs for nine months (September-May).
 Applicants must be in L.A. to attend the mandatory opening event in September.

-- This program is best suited to alumni pursuing careers in Drama, Film & TV, and Dramatic Writing, but all are welcome to apply.
+- This program is best suited to alumni pursuing careers in film, tv, and digital media (and industries related to those fields) but all are welcome to apply.

 - Participation in this program is limited to one time per person.

 The Tisch Offices of Career Development and Alumni Relations are proud to present The NYU in L.A.
 Mentor Program.
 This annual program begins in September and runs until late May.
-Applications are accepted once a year, in mid-June/early July.
+Applications are accepted once a year, from mid-June to early July.

 - Setting and assessing short- and long-term career goals

-- Logistics (e.g. arrival to L.A., apartment hunting, car shopping)
+- Logistics for transitioning into a new city (e.g. apartment hunting, car shopping)

 - Local lifestyle